-Section 2.B.5: Charter Renewal: This Charter may be renewed pursuant to Section 1002.33(7)(c)1, Florida Statutes, for such duration as may be established by mutual written agreement of the parties.

-Section 2.C: Educational Program and Curriculum: The School shall deliver an educational program and curriculum as described in its Application which is attached hereto and incorporated herein as Appendix 1.

-Section 2.D: Non-Renewal/Cancellation and Termination: Any non-renewal, cancellation or termination of the Charter shall be subject to Section 1002.33(8), Florida Statutes, and the terms of this Charter.

-Section 2.D.1: Non-Renewal Provisions: At the end of the term of the Charter, the Sponsor may choose not to renew the School's Charter for any of the following reasons:

-(a) a failure by the School to participate in the state's education accountability system created in Section 1008.31, Florida Statutes, or failure to meet requirements for student performance stated in this Charter;

-(b) a failure by the School to meet generally accepted standards of fiscal management which includes, but is not limited to, a negative fund balance in any governmental fund as reported in a budget or audit report; negative net assets as reported in a budget or audit report; failure to timely file reports required by the Sponsor; improper expenditure of grant funds; failure to maintain required insurance; failure to correct audit findings within sixty (60) calendar days; spending in excess of approved appropriations; and material discrepancies (five percent (5%) or greater) between unaudited annual financial report and audited statements;
+- Section 2.B.5: Charter Renewal: This Charter may be renewed as provided for in section 1002.33, or 1002.331, Florida Statutes.
+No later than September 15th in the final academic year of this charter, a Sponsor shall provide notice to the School regarding the process and timeline for completing the programmatic review required under s.
+1002.33(7)(c)1., Florida Statutes.
+Upon completion of the programmatic review, but no later than 90 days prior to the end of the charter term, the Sponsor shall notify the governing board of the Charter School in writing of the proposed action to renew, terminate, or non-renew the charter, pursuant to s.
+1002.33(8)(a), Florida Statutes.
+The Sponsor may not require the School to waive the provisions of s.
+1002.331, Florida Statutes, or require a student enrollment cap that prohibits a high-performing charter school from increasing enrollment in accordance with s.
+1002.331(2), Florida Statutes, as a condition of approval or renewal of the Charter. - Section 2.C: Educational Program and Curriculum: The School shall deliver an educational program and curriculum as described in its Application which is attached hereto and incorporated herein as Appendix 1. - Section 2.D: Non-Renewal/Cancellation and Termination: Any non-renewal, cancellation or termination of the Charter shall be subject to Section 1002.33(8), Florida Statutes, and the terms of this Charter. - Section 2.D.1: Non-Renewal Provisions: At the end of the term of the Charter, the Sponsor may choose not to renew the School's Charter for any of the following reasons: - (a) a failure by the School to participate in the state's education accountability system created in Section 1008.31, Florida Statutes, or failure to meet requirements for student performance stated in this Charter; - (b) a failure by the School to meet generally accepted standards of fiscal management which includes, but is not limited to, a negative fund balance in any governmental fund as reported in a budget or audit report; negative net assets as reported in a budget or audit report; failure to timely file reports required by the Sponsor; improper expenditure of grant funds; failure to maintain required insurance; failure to correct audit findings within sixty (60) calendar days; spending in excess of approved appropriations; and material discrepancies (five percent (5%) or greater) between unaudited annual financial report and audited statements;